johnwcowan/pdp8x/devs.md

 # PDP-8/X devices

-D is the 8-bit register specifying which device to operate.
-DOP is the 4-bit register specifying what operation to execute.
+D is the 8-bit register specifying which device to operate, and DOP is the 4-bit register specifying what operation to execute.
 For example, an 0x6123 instruction would set D to 0x12 and DOP to 3.
+Instructions whose D specifies an unknown device or whose DOP specifies an unknown operation are no-ops.

 ## Console keyboard (D = 0x03)